-As a RSU alumnus or friend, you can appreciate the personal connection you have with the university, and you can help create those same opportunities for others through an annual gift.
+As a Rogers State University alumnus or friend, you can appreciate the personal connection you have with the university, and you can help create those same opportunities for others through an annual gift.
 This is the simplest form of giving.
 You can make a contribution of any amount on a monthly or annual basis that will directly impact the lives of students.
 Your unrestricted gift will be part of the university’s Annual Fund and will be used to provide instructional technology and classroom equipment.
 Remember, any size gift is acceptable and appreciated.
 Supporting the Annual Fund is an ideal way to begin your support of higher education.

 - Greatest Need Giving:

-Support Current University Needs: Current-use gifts or flexible spending funds made on a yearly basis by alumni and friends provide resources for university development and emergency student financial assistance.
+- Support Current University Needs: Current-use gifts or flexible spending funds made yearly by alumni and friends provide resources for university development and emergency student financial assistance.
 These gifts are critically important to the university and its mission.
 Donors who contribute at the $1,000 level or above and designate at least $500 annually to the greatest needs fund will be recognized as a member of the President’s Associates.

 - Program Support: